Old Testament Survey

 The Bible is one book which is made up of sixty- six separate books.
 The Old Testament has thirty-nine books in it.
 The New Testament has twenty-seven.
 The Bible can be summarized by three statements concerning Jesus Christ, its chief character: (1) Someone is coming is the message of the Old Testament; (2) Someone has come is the message of the first four books of the New Testament; (3) Someone is coming again is the message of the rest of the New Testament.

-The Old Testament can also be divided into five sections according to the content of the books.
+The Old Testament can also be divided into four sections according to the content of the books.
 The first section is known as The Law.
 These are the five books from Genesis to Deuteronomy.
 They are also called The Pentateuch, which means five volumes.
 The Books of Law were written by Moses.

 The next section of the Old Testament is called The Books of History.
 These twelve books begin with Israels conquest of the Promised Land.
 They tell about the judges, kings, priests, and prophets of Gods people.
 The Books of History are Joshua, Judges, Ruth, First and Second Samuel, First and Second Kings, First and Second Chronicles, Ezra, Nehemiah and Esther.